Netflix December 2019 new releases – new movies, TV shows and originals

 Saturday 14th December

-RuPaul’s Drag Race All-Stars season four Ru-Paul invites more queens back for a second shot at drag race glory.
-Watch on Netflix.
+RuPaul’s Drag Race All-Stars season four Ru-Paul invites more queens back for a second shot at drag race glory

 Monday 16th December